angarsky/diveintopython/learn/functions/generators.md

 2. Generating infinite sequences - Generator functions can be used to generate infinite sequences of numbers, such as the Fibonacci sequence, without requiring the programmer to create a large list or array.

-Here are two examples of generator functions in Python:
-#### Example 1: Function to read a large file in chunks
+### Example: Function to read a large file in chunks

 ```python
 def read_chunks(file_path, chunk_size=1024):